Announcing Improved Voice Quality for Plivo SDK-based Apps

 Here’s how Opus stacks up against other popular codecs, per its creators Jean-Marc Valin (Mozilla/Xiph.Org), Koen Vos (vocTone), and Timothy B. Terriberry (Mozilla/Xiph.Org).
 As illustrated below, Opus has the lowest delay (26.5ms by default), flexible bitrate, and a broad range of bandwidth support (narrowband to fullband), and it’s optimized for real-time communication.

 Opus can adjust bitrate, audio bandwidth, and frame size dynamically on live calls.
 This support for a range of bitrates, frame sizes, audio bandwidths, sampling rates, and multistream frames ensure that a wide variety of applications can use Opus to transmit audio.
 This flexibility allows Opus to compensate for varying internet speeds and issues that users could experience without notice.
 For example, if a user has a congested Wi-Fi router or experiences low network bandwidth, Opus can automatically and seamlessly switch to a lower bitrate for smaller bandwidth consumption.

 Errors and packet losses are unavoidable when complex systems interact.
 Opus has many features and strategies to mitigate poor audio quality during low network connections.

-~~Ideally, in a perfect high-bandwidth, low-latency environment, the network should deliver a steady stream of packets on a continuous basis.
+Ideally, in a perfect high-bandwidth, low-latency environment, the network should deliver a steady stream of packets on a continuous basis.
 However, even if audio data is being transmitted and played in the right order but not played to the exact timing, sound distortions can occur.
-Below is an illustration comparing a steady stream of packets during zero congestion versus the same audio transmission (i.e., same packet stream) in a congested environment.
+Here’s an illustration comparing a steady stream of packets during zero congestion versus the same audio transmission (i.e., same packet stream) in a congested environment.

-VoIP applications can experience a lot of jitter because it requires high bandwidths to transmit high fidelity audio.
+VoIP applications can experience a lot of jitter because high fidelity audio requires high bandwidth.
 However, even in the event of packet loss, Opus has built-in features such as Packet Loss Concealment (PLC) and dynamic frame sizes to mitigate the symptoms and detection of jitter by the human ear.